-As an ANIP intern you will undertake a research project for which you will receive academic credit.
+As an ANIP intern you will undertake a policy-focused research project for which you will receive academic credit at your university.
 An ANIP internship is not work experience or unpaid office support.

 Your area of research will be negotiated and agreed with the placement host.
 Recent interns have explored the following topics: